-OutdoorIllinois Wildlife Journal will feature timely, seasonally based stories about the state’s wildlife resources and recommended wildlife management practices for the private landowner, as well as related recreational activities, including hunting, trapping and wildlife watching and photography, and places to recreate in Illinois.
+OutdoorIllinois Journal will feature timely, seasonally based stories about the state’s wildlife resources and recommended wildlife management practices for the private landowner, as well as related recreational activities, including hunting, trapping and wildlife watching and photography, and places to recreate in Illinois.

 - Dr. Richard (Dick) E. Warner